 Is It a Stomach Flu or Influenza?

-While not as common, parasites such as giardia and cryptosporidium can cause severe diarrhea and dehydration.
-Water-borne parasites are common in underdeveloped parts of the world that have unsanitary water supplies.
-It is recommended that travelers drink bottled water to avoid water-borne parasites.
+While they’re not as common, parasites like giardia and cryptosporidium can cause severe diarrhea and dehydration.
+They’re often found in parts of the world where the water isn’t clean.
+Travelers should drink bottled water to avoid them.

 Some foods may irritate your stomach and also cause gastroenteritis.
-Reaction to dairy products in someone with lactose intolerance is the most common example.
-Severe reactions to seafood is another example.
+The way someone who can’t digest dairy (or is lactose intolerant) reacts to dairy products is a good example.
+Severe reactions to seafood are another example.

-If you experience symptoms of stomach flu and are weak and dizzy, you may be dehydrated.
+If you have symptoms of stomach flu and are weak and dizzy, you may be dehydrated.
 Call your doctor if you have these symptoms.
-Also if you cannot drink fluids and continue to lose fluids through fever, vomiting, and diarrhea, get emergency medical help.
-If you are passing out, someone should call 911.
-Other signs that warrant medical evaluation and treatment include:

-- Fever higher than 100.4 degrees Fahrenheit or higher in an infant or higher than 102.2 degrees Fahrenheit in an older child or adult.
+- Fever of 100.4 degrees F or higher in an infant or 102.2 degrees F or higher in an older child or adult

-- Swollen abdomen or abdominal pain in the right lower part of the abdomen.
+- Swollen tummy or pain in the right lower part of the belly